elastisys/ck8s-cluster/rclone/using-rclone.md

 The buckets are synced at 5 AM UTC every day.

-A Kubernetes cronjob called `sync-buckets` is running in the service cluster.
+A Kubernetes cronjob called `sync-buckets` is running in the service cluster in the namespace `kube-system`.
 The job executes the `rclone sync` command for all above listed buckets.

 ### How do i verify this?

 You can look at the status of the pod that was created by the job.
 If successful the status should say `completed`.
-You can also look at the output from Rclone by looking at the output from the pod using `kubectl logs ...`
+You can also look at the output from Rclone by looking at the output from the pod using `kubectl -n kube-system logs sync-buckets-...`

 # Setup